 2. Strive For Minimalism

-Find an element that captures the essence of your app and express that element in a simple shape.
+Find an element that captures the essence of your app and expresses that element in a simple shape.
 Remove all extra details that aren’t essential for your icon.

 Most designers want their app icons to look great.
 But sometimes designers go overboard and give their icons too much specific detail.
 Such details may cause visual noise that hinders people and affect UX: